 Getting to Tuscania

 Tuscania is located quite close to Viterbo so getting down to the town is fairly easy.
-Visitors that are coming to Tuscania from Florence can take the Autostrada A1 motorway and then exit at Orte Orte - Viterbo and then exit for Vetralla and from there Tuscania.
+Visitors that are coming to Tuscania from Florence can take the Autostrada A1 motorway and then exit at Orte Orte - Viterbo and then exit for Vetralla and from there arrive in Tuscania.
 Visitors coming from Rome can take the Cassia North to Vetralla and then follow directions for Tuscania.
-Another way to reach Tuscania is by buses.
+Another way to reach Tuscania is by bus.
 Regular buses leave for Tuscania from Rome, Viterbo, and Florence and from other smaller towns in the area so it is quite easy to get tickets.

 Moving Around the Town